genexlance/chamberboss/plugin/chamberboss/tasks.md

 ### To Test:

 #### Case 1: With Stripe Configured
-1. Configure Stripe in ChumberBoss → Settings → Stripe (add test keys)
+1. Configure Stripe in ChamberBoss → Settings → Stripe (add test keys)
 2. Visit member registration page
 3. Should see payment section with Stripe Elements
 4. Fill out form and use test card (4242 4242 4242 4242)
 5. Should process payment, create user account, and send welcome email

 #### Case 2: Without Stripe Configured
-1. Leave Stripe settings empty in ChumberBoss → Settings → Stripe
+1. Leave Stripe settings empty in ChamberBoss → Settings → Stripe
 2. Visit member registration page
 3. Should see "Payment processing not configured.
 Registration is currently free."
 4. Fill out form and submit